buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

    `jupyter-n NOTEBOOK_NAME PORT_NUMBER`
    - If this doesn't work, something went wrong with the Jupyter Notebook setup and you'll need to doublecheck and edit the .bashrc
    - Write down the token given.
-   - The screen exists in whichever directory you intitiated it in.
-   - Each screen needs its own port number and session.
 3. Interact with your screen using port-forwarding
-   - In web browser type localhost:PORT_NUMBER
+   - In your web browser type localhost:PORT_NUMBER
    - Log in, you'll need that token.

 ## Port forwarding R Studio